bcrist/Zig-LC4k/readme.md

 ## Logic Parser
 An expression parser is included as a more convenient way to define the logic to assign to a particular macrocell, compared to manually defining product terms with, e.g. `signal.when_high().pt().and_factor(...)` which can quickly become hard to read.
 To use the logic parser, you will need three things:
-* A temporary, general purpose allocator.
-This is used for temporary data needed while parsing.
+* A general purpose allocator used for temporary data needed while parsing (does not retain any allocations between calls to the parser).
 * An arena used to allocate the final results of parsing (arrays of product terms and factors).
 * A `*const Names` used to map identifiers within expressions to device signals.
 For examples of initializing a parser, check the [examples](https://github.com/bcrist/Zig-LC4k/blob/main/examples/adder/main.zig#L182).